-The remainder of the paper is organised as follows: section 2 summarizes previous studies in the literature related to forecasting retailer product sales and the change of the effect of marketing activities.
-Section 3 explains the structural change problem and the two methods we propose to apply.
+The remainder of the paper is organized as follows: section 2 summarizes previous studies which forecast retailer product sales at SKU level and also summarize the effect of marketing activities including price and promotions.
+Section 3 explains the structural change problem and the two methods which may potentially mitigate the problem.
 Section 4 explores the data.
-In section 5, we propose our new three-stage forecasting methods.
-Section 6 describes the design of the model evaluation.
-Section 7 summarizes and discusses the evaluation results in order to provide a convincing demonstration of their performance.
+In section 5, we describe our new three-stage forecasting methods.
+Section 6 introduces the design of the model evaluation.
+Section 7 summarizes and discusses the evaluation results to provide a convincing demonstration of their performance.
 In Section 8, we explore the characteristics of the situations where the proposed models garner the greatest improvements.
 In the last section, we make recommendations for both manufacturers and retailers, address research limitations, and highlight directions for future research.

 Literature review